jaredly/jerd/docs/Roadmap.md

   ... ok I can put that off, and say "only do names if it's a term reference, it's fine"

+- [ ] SLIDERSSSS will be so fun
+  - ok so this is a little interesting.
+Here is where I figure out how much I need to change things. because right now I'm going (Term -> PP -> AttributedText -> React) and what I want is to be able to ... um in React, have a way to respond to a click event, and pop up a dialog and knows about the term that it was. hmmmm and I guess I don't /really/ have to modify the AttributedText while I'm messing with things, and maybe I actually don't want to, so you can just `escape` out of the dialog, and it will go back to what it was.
+    Ok
+    and then, I kindof want the dialog to be able to ... modify the term in-place? or something? hmmm I guess we could be pretty far down in the tree.
+Would we identify the term by in-order DFS traversal index?
+And then we could do a `transformExpr` and just swap it out .... yeah I guess that would work. and then go ahead and recompute the shader.
+Which has been plenty fast so far.
+There's probably some more caching I could do by re-using the exprs object or something.
+  - Ok so /actually/, I can get away with just annotating the PPs and therefore AttributedText with a sourcemap-like index, that can get me back to original value.
+  - KINDS OF WIDGETS
+    - widgets that just operate on a literal?
+Simplest, easiest.
+So it would be Term.type-based
+    - widgets that can operate on any value of /type/.
+This might be a little more tricky to pull off? unless ... it's evaluable, and I just go ahead and evaluate it 🤔.
+Although we might get into symbolic evaluation here ... unless I go ahead and add a trace!(), and then I can just use the values that are passed in in practice, collect a trace (while the execution is paused), yeah that would be really very cool.
+    - widgets that operate on a /function call/.
+Now, widgets should be allowed to say "I only do literals for arguments" or something .... but also we can do our tracing trick here, if the values aren't immediately available.
+  - Ohh hHDSAHDM hmmmm ok so I /think/ I'm going to need a tighter connection between the editor and the opengl output?
+I mean I guess I already have something of a connection, nvm I think it'll be fine.
+    - OH wait no I've been thinking that these things would be happening in a NON editor context ... but maybe I want to make it still an editor kind of dealio ... yeah maybe I want a new component just to manage all of this business.
+      - eh, I can refactor that out later.

 Ok, I'm playing around with 2d sdfs, and ... i really want arrays.
 ... and maybe this will require like a whole new type? hmmmm